-3. Proposals

-- 3.1 That Cabinet endorses the North Ayrshire Children's Services Plan 2023-26 as attached at Appendix 1. - 3.2 That Cabinet agrees that the North Ayrshire Children's Services can be submitted to the Scottish Government and published on the Community Planning Partnership website.
+Faiti Partnership 3.2 Anticipated Outcomes That IJB agrees that the North Ayrshire Children's Services can be submitted to the Scottish Government and published on the Community Planning Partnership website.
+3.3 Measuring Impact 3.4 The plan contains a range of actions aligned to the Children's Services Plan priorities.
+A progress report will be provided on these actions by agreed timescales.
+In addition, an annual CSP will also be published.
+Following publication, work will be undertaken to identify appropriate key performance indicators for the plan.
+4. IMPLICATIONS 4.1 Financial None.

-4. Implications/Socio-economic Duty

-Financial

-4.1 None.
 All commitments are aligned with existing resources, the report contains information specifically on how the Whole Family Wellbeing Fund will support delivery of the Plan.

-Human Resources

-4.2 None.
+4.2 Human Resources None.
 All commitments are aligned with Council and Partners agreed resources.

-Legal

-4.3 Section 8(1) of the Children and Young People (Scotland) Act 2014 requires every local authority and health board to jointly prepare a Children's Services Plan for the area of the local authority, in respect of each three-year period.
+4.3 Legal Section 8(1) of the Children and Young People (Scotland) Act 2014 requires every local authority and health board to jointly prepare a Children's Services Plan for the area of the local authority, in respect of each three-year period.
+4.4 Equality/Socio-Economic The Children's Services Plan assists us to meet our Socio-Economic Duty set out in the Fairer Scotland Duty and the Children and Young People (Scotland) Act 2014.

-Equality/Socio-economic

-4.4 The Children's Services Plan assists us to meet our Socio-Economic Duty set out in the Fairer Scotland Duty and the Children and Young People (Scotland) Act 2014.
 The Plan aims to reduce inequalities and make things fairer and better.

-Climate Change and Carbon

-4.5 None

-Key Priorities

-4.6 The Children's Services Plan and Children's Rights Report links directly to the key priorities contained the Local Outcomes Improvement Plan, the Council Plan 2019-2024 and the HCSP Strategic Commissioning Plan 2022-30.

-Community Wealth Building
+4.5 Climate Change and Carbon None 4.6 Key Priorities The Children's Services Plan and Children's Rights Report links directly to the key priorities contained the Local Outcomes Improvement Plan, the Council Plan 2019-2024 and the HSCP Strategic Commissioning Plan 2022-30.
+4.7 Community Wealth Building None

-4.7 None

-5. Consultation

-- 5.1 To inform the plan a period of engagement was carried out with local children and young people.
+5. CONSULTATION 5.1 To inform the plan a period of engagement was carried out with local children and young people.
 During the 2022-23 service year, engagement activity was undertaken across a number of North Ayrshire Schools (Primary and Secondary), and across a number of local youth forums.
-In total, engagement took place with 195 children and young people. - 5.2 Methods adopted included the use of the Jamboard engagement tool with school pupils, and focus groups, conversation cafes and surveys to engage with youth forums and modern apprentices.
+In total, engagement took place with 195 children and young people.
+5.2 Methods adopted included the use of the Jamboard engagement tool with school pupils, and focus groups, conversation cafes and surveys to engage with youth forums and modern apprentices.
 Young people were asked their views on the proposed priorities and asked to suggest what work could be undertaken to ensure the priorities were actioned.
-In addition to the CSP focused engagement, learning was also taken from other children and young people engagement groups, such as the North Ayrshire Champions Board. - 5.3 CSSP partners have been fully engaged on the priorities and contributed to the actions described in the Plan.
+In addition to the CSP focused engagement, learning was also taken from other children and young people engagement groups, such as the North Ayrshire Champions Board.
+5.3 CSSP partners have been fully engaged on the priorities and contributed to the actions described in the Plan and the Plan will also be presented to North Ayrshire Council's Cabinet and NHS Ayrshire and Arran for approval.

-Caroline Cameron Director, (Health and Social Care Partnership)
+Caroline Cameron Director (Health and Social Care Partnership)

-For further information please contact Scott Bryan, Interim Programme Manager, Strategic Planning (HSCP), on 01294 317747.
+For further information please contact Scott Bryan, Interim Programme Manager, Strategic Planning (HSCP), on 01294 317747